GoogleChrome/web.dev/src/site/content/en/reliable/workbox/index.md

 If you have an existing service worker and want to try out Workbox's runtime libraries,
 [import Workbox from its official CDN](https://developer.chrome.com/docs/workbox/modules/workbox-sw/#using-workbox-sw-via-cdn) and start using it for runtime caching right away.
-Please note that this use case means that you won't be able to take advantage of precaching (which requires build-time integration), but it's great for prototyping and trying out different caching strategies on the fly.
+This use case means that you won't be able to take advantage of precaching (which requires build-time integration), but it's great for prototyping and trying out different caching strategies on the fly.